 Florida state statutes are simply laws that have been written and approved by the Florida legislature and the governor.

 Florida statutes cover everything from whether you can file a lawsuit at all to how much money you might be eligible to recover.

 It’s best to consult a Florida personal injury lawyer for legal advice after your accident.
 They are trained in personal injury law and regularly handle all types of accident claims.

 These laws are incredibly important because they set deadlines for filing civil actions.
 If you miss the deadline, you’ll forfeit your right to recover any compensation in a personal injury lawsuit.

 Some of the most commonly used laws affect:

 Personal Injury Cases

-For most personal injury cases in Florida, you must file your action within four years of an injury caused by someone else’s negligence.
+For most personal injury cases in Florida, you must file your action within two years of an injury caused by someone else’s negligence.
 Under some circumstances, your case might fall into another category with different deadlines.

 If you were harmed due to medical malpractice, in most cases, you’ll have to file your lawsuit within two years of the event that caused you harm.
 Sometimes, medical mistakes aren’t visible to you right away.
 If the harm isn’t immediately apparent to you, you’ll have two years from when you discovered the harm.